polkadot-developers/polkadot-docs/develop/blockchains/testing/setup.md

 The function `new_test_ext()` demonstrates setting up this environment.
 It uses `frame_system::GenesisConfig::<Runtime>::default()` to generate a default genesis configuration for the runtime, followed by `.build_storage()` to create the initial storage state.
 This storage is then converted into a format usable by the testing framework, [`sp_io::TestExternalities`](https://paritytech.github.io/polkadot-sdk/master/sp_io/type.TestExternalities.html){target=\_blank}, allowing tests to be executed in a simulated blockchain environment.

-Here’s the code that sets up the mock runtime:
+Here's the code that sets up the mock runtime:

 ```rust
 --8<-- 'code/develop/blockchains/testing/setup/genesis-config.rs'